eduardevops/dockerized-jira8-mariadb/README.md

 -----

 This is a fork of ![Martin Aksel Jensen's](https://github.com/cptactionhank) project ![docker-atlassian-jira](https://github.com/cptactionhank/docker-atlassian-jira)  <br>
-You may want to use his project if you prefer PostgreSQL.
+You may use his project if you prefer PostgreSQL.

 For JIRA with MySQL use the following project ![JIRA with MySQL](https://github.com/eduardevops/dockerized-jira8-mysql)